flutter/website/cookbook/persistance/key-value.md

   - `int`, `double`, `bool`, `string` and `string list`
 - It's not designed to store a lot of data so it's not suitable as application cache.

-If you want to read more about Shared preferences on Android please visit [Shared preferences documentation](https://developer.android.com/guide/topics/data/data-storage.html#pref) on Android developers website.
+If we want to read more about Shared preferences on Android please visit [Shared preferences documentation](https://developer.android.com/guide/topics/data/data-storage.html#pref) on Android developers website.

 ## Example